Faculty only information

 Professor Gary Steigman retires June 30, 2012 - reception August 24, 2012

-Pictured above are Jim Beatty, chair of the Dept. of Physics, Prof. Gary Steigman, Gordon Gee, President of The Ohio State University and Brad Peterson, chair of the Dept. of Astronomy.
+Pictured right are Jim Beatty, chair of the Dept. of Physics, Prof. Gary Steigman, Gordon Gee, President of The Ohio State University and Brad Peterson, chair of the Dept. of Astronomy.

 President E. Gordon Gee, Executive Dean Joe Steinmetz, Divisional Dean Peter March and many of his astronomy and physics colleagues were on hand to help Prof. Gary Steigman celebrate his retirement on August 24, 2012.
 The conference room (4138 PRB) was cleared of its normal tables and chairs and refitted with bistro tables with royal blue clothes and flickering tea lights.
 Champagne, beer and wine as well as soft drinks were offered to the celebrants along with an assortment of hot and cold appetizers and desserts.
 A lively crowd assembled including many faculty members from both departments, emertius colleagues, postdocs, students and staff.
 Dr. Bob Scherrer flew in from Nashville, TN where is is chair of the Dept of Physics at Vanderbilt Univesity, as a surprise for his former colleague and gave a seminar prior to the reception as well as a bit of a roast of Prof. Steigman.
 Dr. Steigman was surprised a second time when President Gordon Gee stopped by to offer his congratulations.